hAkselS/fprime/docs/Tutorials/MathComponent/defining-types.md

 fprime-util build
 ```

-## Summary
+## Conclusion
-In the section of the tutorial you have created the `Types` directory, `MathTypes.fpp`, defined one type, created a module, and added `Types` to the build.
+At this point you have successfully created the `MathOp` type
+and added it to the project build.
+You can add more types here
+later if you feel so inclined.

 **Next:** [Constructing Ports](./constructing-ports.md)

-bob